kshitijl/attiny-ir-remote/README.md

 It will be very interesting to apply these lessons by trying to build a sensor in the same style that can achieve signalling across a room.

+## How fast can we respond to input?

+### Using a tight loop in the main thread

+Around 9 microseconds (9 instructions) to read an input pin and copy its state to an output pin.

+### Using a timer overflow interrupt with no prescaler

+About 50 microseconds in my experiments, although this will vary and can be as bad as 255 microseconds, because the counter goes up to 255 before overflowing and causing the interrupt.

 ## Notes on type checking